 How should you store and transport your water samples?

-Once water samples have been collected, it’s imperative that these samples are handled, stored and transported appropriately with consideration for the differing requirements of the microorganisms of interest.
+Once water samples have been collected, these samples must be handled, stored and transported appropriately with consideration for the differing requirements of the microorganisms of interest.

-Pseudomonas samples – if they cannot be processed by the laboratory within 2 hours of being taken they should be refrigerated and should be processed by the laboratory within 24-hours to ensure the samples remain within stability.
+- Pseudomonas samples – if they cannot be processed by the laboratory within 2 hoursof being taken they should be refrigerated and should be processed by the laboratory within 24 hours to ensure the samples remain reliable.

-Any deviation from these prescribed storage & transportation criteria may impact upon the accuracy of the final result being reported by the laboratory.
+Any deviation from these prescribed storage & transportation criteria may impact the accuracy of the result being reported by the laboratory.

 Chain of Custody